zboutchyard/zboutchyard/README.md

 - 👋 Hi, I’m @zboutchyard
-- 👀 I’m interested in software engineering.
-More specifically, Mobile App Development
+- 👀 I’m an associate full stack software engineer.
-- 🌱 I’m currently learning C#.
-I am using Xamarin Forms to create native, cross platform applications that can be distributed to any device.
+- 🌱 I’m currently working full time in web development using Angular and nodeJS.
 - 💞️ I’m looking to collaborate on different ideas for applications.
 Interesting concepts in coding.
 Inticing design patterns.
 - 📫 How to reach me: zackboutchyard@gmail.com